danczakre/RCSFA_CoreMS/README.md

 12) Test your CoreMS installation using the provided Python script and test data
     - In your terminal, make sure that you have started your CoreMS environment
-      - ```mamba activate corems-[current date or version]```
+      - ```mamba activate corems-singlefile```
-    - Run the “CoreMS_Runner.py” script on the provided example data
+    - Run the “CoreMS_Runner_Single.py” script on the provided example data
-      - ```python CoreMS_Runner.py -i [path-to-CoreMS-repo]/tests/tests_data/ftms/srfa_neg_xml_example.xml -o [path-to-RCSFA-repo]/Output -r [path-to-Hawkes_neg.ref]```
+      - ```python CoreMS_Runner_Single.py -i srfa_neg_xml_example.xml -d [path-to-CoreMS-repo]/tests/tests_data/ftms/ -o [path-to-RCSFA-repo]/Output/ -r [path-to-Hawkes_neg.ref]```
     - If you see an output in your chosen output folder, everything worked correctly!

 ## Running the CoreMS Pipeline
 Assuming everything above worked (or that you had CoreMS installed through another mechanism), you are ready to run our pipeline.
 In principle, there are two steps to run data through CoreMS and we’ve provided example data for you to test each step.
+Note that we've provided two scripts to help you run the single file version of the script on a folder of files - these are just for-loops, so feel free to draft your own if you are inclined.
+Otherwise, please use **CoreMS_Runner_Loop.sh for macOS/Linux** and **CoreMS_Runner_Loop.bat for Windows** - the input and file structure are identical.

-1) Run the CoreMS_Runner.py script on your data or the example data (*Test_Raw*).
+1) Run the CoreMS_Runner_Loop script on your data or the example data (*Test_Raw*) in Terminal or Command Prompt.
 ```
-python CoreMS_Runner.py -i /Documents/Input_Data -o /Documents/Processed_Data -r /Documents/CoreMS-[current date or version]/db/Hawkes_neg.ref

-Required Options:
+macOS: bash CoreMS_Runner_Loop.sh [path-to-RCSFA-repo] /Documents/Input_Data /Documents/Processed_Data /Documents/CoreMS-SingleFile/db/Hawkes_neg.ref
+Windows: CoreMS_Runner_Loop.bat [path-to-RCSFA-repo] /Documents/Input_Data /Documents/Processed_Data /Documents/CoreMS-SingleFile/db/Hawkes_neg.ref

+Positional Arguments:
+1 = Path to CoreMS_Runner_Single.py; note that this is synonymous with the downloaded repo ([path-to-RCSFA-repo]) (Required)
--i = input folder
+2 = input folder (Required)
--o = output directory
+3 = output directory (Required)
--r = location of reference for calibration; feel free to move the reference file elsewhere [found in the CoreMS repo by default]
+4 = location of reference for calibration; feel free to move the reference file elsewhere [found in the CoreMS repo by default] (Required)

-Optional Options:
--t = threshold method used in peak identification when run on a raw data file; xmls are always run using SN (log)
+5 = threshold method used in peak identification when run on a raw data file; xmls are always run using SN (log) (Optional)
--c = calibration value used for selecting points (5)
+6 = calibration value used for selecting points (5) (Optional)
 ```

 2) Run the CoreMS_MergeProcess.Rmd script in RStudio.